 Frequently Asked Questions

-While composite decking may be a larger investment up front versus wood decking, it is a versatile, ultra-low maintenance and durable decking option.
-It will not corrode, splinter, rot or warp and requires no staining or painting.
+While composite deck boards may be a larger investment up front versus wood decking, it is a versatile, ultra-low maintenance and durable decking option.
+It will not splinter, rot or warp and requires no staining or painting.

-While the cost of the actual composite decking tends to be higher than wood initially, its high durability, ultra-low maintenance and low-risk qualities make it a more economical choice in the long run.
+While the cost of the actual composite decking is higher than wood initially, its high durability, ultra-low maintenance and low-risk qualities make it a more economical choice in the long run.

 It is recommended that all required decking material is purchased at once because manufacturing runs can produce slightly different colours.